frconor-ebook/meditations/_posts/2025-05-26-the-ascension.md

 As He had resurrected from the dead by His own power, now He ascends into heaven by His own power.
 He has spent forty days recovering the apostles, strengthening their faith, confirming them in their doctrine, and giving them their mission.
 And now the whole mission of Christ on earth has come to an end.
 The Gospels end with the Ascension.

-The Ascension into heaven is the sixth Article of the Creed that we say every Sunday.
+The Ascension into heaven is the sixth Article of *the Creed* that we say every Sunday.
 With His Ascension, as with many other things, Christ proves that He is infinitely beyond any witchcraft or evil spirits or astral powers or crystals or horoscopes or psychic influences or new age gurus---not only in this life, but for all time.

-"In Him we live and move and have our being" (Acts 17:28), says St. Paul.
+"In him we live and move and have our being" (Acts 17:28), says St. Paul.
 The Church is His living body on earth.
-"Nobody can have God as their Father if they do not have the Church as their mother" (cf. St. Cyprian, *The Unity of the Church*).
+"Nobody can have God as their Father if they do not have the Church as their mother" (*cf*.
+St. Cyprian, *The Unity of the Church*).

 For forty days, Our Lord had continued to appear to His disciples.
 He had arranged to meet them in various places.
 And now, even that has come to an end.
 Pope Benedict said the Ascension is "the last act of our liberation from sin" (Benedict XVI, *Address*, May 20, 2012).